Herrtane/FirmScrap/README.md

 - Ubiquiti
 - Netgear

-Note: Although IPTime and Zyxel are included in the collected dataset of this study, they were excluded from the analysis.
+Note: Although IPTime is included in the collected dataset of this study, they were excluded from the analysis.
 Accordingly, the corresponding scraping modules are not included in this release.

 **!!
 Note: This tool may have certain components disabled or removed in compliance with vendor requests.**